 - 1(15) ounce can of pumpkin puree

 - 3/4 cup cooking oil vegetable, soy, grapeseed, etc

 - 2 cups wheat-free all purpose flour mix

 Preheat oven to 350 degrees F. Grease the bottom of a jelly roll pan or cake pan.

 In a small bowl, whisk together the flax seed meal and warm water.
 Set aside for a few minutes until the mixture thickens.
-In a mixing bowl, cream together the pumpkin puree, oil, flax seed and water mixture and sugar.
+In a mixing bowl, cream together the pumpkin puree, applesauce, oil, flax seed and water mixture and sugar.
 In a separate bowl, combine the flour, baking soda, baking powder, salt, and cinnamon.
 Add the flour mixture to the pumpkin mixture and beat with mixer until well blended.

 If using a cake pan, bake at 350 degrees F for 25 minutes.

 If using a jelly roll pan, bake at 350 degrees F for 15-20 minutes.